lkodinsson/MARS/Basic/PHB.md

 ### Challenge Difficulty

 Various challenges will come at various difficulties.
 These difficulties are represented by a name and a value.
-Most challenges requiring you to roll dice will exist within the *easy* to *challenging* difficulty range as described by the following table.
+Most challenges requiring you to roll dice will exist within the *easy* to *ambitious* difficulty range as described by the following table.
 Although more difficult challenges may present themselves, they are increasingly rare.

 ##### Table: Challenge Difficulties
 | Difficulty Value | Difficulty Name |